AgentT30/AgentT30/README.md

 -   👨‍💻 I'm currently learning Python and Web Development.
 -   🎯 Next target is React JS and Flutter.
 -   🎮 I love to play video games on my free time.
+-   🍓 Fun Fact: Strawberries are not actually berries.

 ### Languages and Tools: